-The main piece of advice I would give anyone planning a speech is to keep it personal and original.
-The temptation is to ‘google’ for inspiration but unfortunately so does everyone else.
+The main speech planning tip I would give anyone is to keep it personal and original.
+The temptation is to 'google' for inspiration but unfortunately so does everyone else.

-Keeping it personal and heartfelt means it will always be original and unique.
+Keeping it personal and heartfelt means your speech will always be original and unique.

 Feel free to use props.
-Contact the groom’s parents to get a few embarrassing childhood photos.
+For the best man, you could contact the groom's parents to get a few embarrassing childhood photos.
 Reach out to his friends via Facebook for some extra dirt.
-Most venues can provide screens and projectors if you approach them directly and they’d be happy to keep things a surprise too.
+Most venues can provide screens and projectors if you approach them directly and they'd be happy to keep things a surprise too.

 Avoid using canned jokes taken straight off Google.
 If you can find them, so can everyone else.